david-chua/Comp_Sci_Study/Deep JavaScript Foundations, V3/Equality.md

 * Not knowing the types is equivalent to assuming type conversion/ coercion will occur

 * If you can't or won't use known obvious types. === is the only reasonable choice.

+* Even if === would always be equivalent to == in your code, using it everywhere sends a wrong semantic signal: "Protecting myself since I don't know/trust the types"